Red Sox vs. Blue Jays Player Props Betting Odds

 Verdugo Stats

-- Verdugo has 89 hits with 26 doubles, four triples, five home runs, 29 walks and 32 RBI.
+- Verdugo has 26 doubles, four triples, five home runs, 29 walks and 32 RBI (90 total hits).
 He's also stolen three bases.

 Verdugo Recent Games